 Common Themes in Character Goals

 Once you start looking for admirable qualities in stories, it’s not hard to discern some common themes – kindness, respect, doing your best, courage, perseverance.
-In fact, good quality literature often has many character goals you could emphasize in your class meetings.
+Good quality literature often has many character goals you could emphasize in your class meetings.